SylviaOne/Repo-hub/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Mountains aren't just funny, they are hill areas